MathieuDuponchelle/blog/markdown_files/2018-02-15-Python-Elements-2.markdown

 plotted one output buffer per input buffer.
 This produced a kaleidoscopic effect and slaved the framerate to `samplerate / samplesperbuffer`.

-`BaseTransform` exposes a virtual method that allow producing 0 to N output buffers per buffer instead, `do_generate_output`:
+`BaseTransform` exposes a virtual method that allows producing 0 to N output buffers per buffer instead, `do_generate_output`:

 ``` python